Responsive Menu

 Safe Crossing & Footpath Widening

-Footway widening is proposed along London Road to improve accessibility for all pedestrians — including wheelchair users, families with pushchairs and older residents — and to create a safer walking route to the primary school and village facilities.
-A new pedestrian refuge island with tactile paving will provide a safe crossing point, including the first safe crossing to the Hertford-bound bus stop, which currently has no defined crossing at all.
+Footway widening to extent of existing white line is proposed along London Road to improve accessibility for all pedestrians — including wheelchair users, families with pushchairs and older residents — and to create a safer walking route to the primary school and village facilities.
+Two new pedestrian refuge islands with tactile paving will provide safe crossing points, including the first safe crossing to the Hertford-bound bus stop, which currently has no defined crossing at all.

 Traffic Calming